By Hidden Beaches specialist Ludo

 Also good to know

 A haunt of the rich and famous, Barbados has boomed with huge investment, which has led to a standard of restaurants unsurpassed on any other island.
 Consequently, Barbados is one of the more commercial Caribbean islands, but it still has relaxed, quiet villages, surrounded by sugar cane fields.
-The beaches aren’t empty, but they tick to a relaxed, quintessentially Caribbean atmosphere.
+The beaches aren’t empty, but they move to a relaxed, quintessentially Caribbean atmosphere.

 Whenever I visit Barbados, I seem to eat continuously.
 Dining is often Michelin-star quality, and ranges from fresh fish cooked in relaxed cafes to elaborate French cuisine.
 I always head for The Lone Star, a whitewashed beachside restaurant on the west coast that serves a mixture of European and Caribbean food.